-Under LRC policy, only successful smoke-outs are shown in the bill status report.
-That’s because a bill’s status remains unchanged if the smoke-out falls short, according to LRC director Jim
+Under policy, only successful smoke-outs are shown in the bill status report.
+That’s because a bill’s status remains unchanged if the smoke-out falls short."

 There are several views on this type of action.
 Many organizations focus on the unsuccessful smoke out votes because they feel this is where the legislator's true beliefs and support or rejection of